sangahhan/csc309-fall2014/A4/README.md

 - login
 - logout
 - registration
+	- salt + hash
 	- use Securimage library-- has been added to application/libraries
 - update password
 - recover password
+	- involves sending them a new randomized password